-Social structures and subcultures of course are not static and changes can be brought about in both.
+Social structures and subcultures of course are not static, and changes can be brought about in both.
 But alterations in the disaster reporting of journalists in the field today will not be significantly altered by just telling them of the existence of disaster myths or that they should follow different procedures in their coverage of disasters.
 Journalists will only consistently act differently if they are socialized or resocialized into different behavior patterns.

-This in turn requires structural alterations in the structure of mass communication organizations and in the subcultures of mass media personnel.
-For example, changes in disaster reporting could follow if as a result of preimpact planning there was a strengthening rather than weakening of organizational gatekeeping during the emergency time period of disasters.
-Similarly, there might be alterations in emergency time reporting if in the curricula of journalism schools some negative consequences of disaster myths were systematically taught such as officials failing to issue warnings about threats because of a mistaken concern about generating "panic".
-Likewise, changes in reporting could result if journalistic norms and values presently stressing speed of reporting and "beating the competition" were downplayed for those emphasizing accuracy and gaining a reputation as a legitimate source--in more popular terms, a New York Times rather than National Inquirer approach.
+This in turn requires structural alterations in communication organizations and in journalistic subcultures.
+For example, changes in disaster reporting could follow if, as a result of preimpact planning, there was a strengthening rather than weakening of organizational gatekeeping during the emergency time Similarly, there might be alterations in emergency time reporting if, in the curricula of journalism schools, some negative consequences of disaster myths were systematically taught such as officials failing to issue warnings about threats because of a mistaken concern about generating "panic".
+Likewise, changes in reporting could result if journalistic norms and values stressing speed of reporting and "beating the competition" were downplayed for those emphasizing accuracy and gaining a reputation as a legitimate source--in more popular terms, a New York Times rather than National Inquirer approach.
 These are merely examples of possible ways of trying to influence the structures and cultures within which journalists operate (for other possible examples see Wenger, 1985).
-Clearly it will not be easy and will not happen without considerable effort but it is what will need to be done if anything significant is to occur.
-Otherwise, the existing or institutionalized social and cultural patterns will continue to guide reporters and editors in behaving as they now do at emergency time periods of disasters.
+Without such changes the existing institutionalized social and cultural patterns will continue to guide reporters and editors in their reporting of disasters.